KurthaTheBurtha/Hurdle-Touchdown-Time-Finder/README.md

 cv2,
 Pillow

+Download the assets folder and put it in the top directory using the link in the assets link text file

 Run main.py

 Upload the videos you want to analyze

 Assign the videos to athletes

 Analyze the video, and save their splits with 'v'

-Step back and forth between frames using 'a' and 's' Use 't' to record times
+Step back and forth between frames using 'a' and 's'

+Use 't' to record times